-Dimension Indicator Deprived if Related to Relative Weight Education Years of Schooling No household member has completed five years of schooling.
-MDG2 1/6 Education Child School Attendance No child is attending school up to the age at which they should finish class 6.
-MDG2 1/6 Child Mortality Any child has died in the family.
-MDG4 1/6 Health Nutrition Any adult or child for whom there is nutritional information is malnourished.
+Dimensions of poverty Indicator Deprived if Related to Weight Education Years of Schooling No household member aged 10 years or older has completed five years of schooling.
+MDG2 1/6 Child School Attendance Any school-aged child + is not attending school up to the age at which he/she would complete class 8.
+MDG2 1/6 Child Mortality Any child has died in the family in the five-year period preceding the survey MDG4 1/6 Health Nutrition Any adult under 70 years of age, or any child for whom there is nutritional information is undernourished in terms of weight for age.
 MDG1 1/6 Electricity The household has no electricity.
 1/18 Improved Sanitation The household's sanitation facility is not improved (according to MDG guidelines), or it is improved but shared with other households.
-MDG7 1/18 Living Standard Safe Drinking Water The household does not have access to safe drinking water (according to MDG guidelines) or safe drinking water is more than a 30-minute walk from home, roundtrip.
-MDG7 1/18 Flooring The household has a dirt, sand or dung floor.
+MDG7 1/18 Living Standard Improved Drinking Water The household does not have access to improved drinking water (according to MDG guidelines) or safe drinking water is at least a 30-minute walk from home, roundtrip.
+MDG7 1/18 Flooring The household has a dirt, sand, dung or 'other' (unspecified) type of floor.
 1/18 Cooking Fuel The household cooks with dung, wood or charcoal.
-MDG7 1/18 Assets The household does not own more than one radio, TV, telephone, bike, motorbike or refrigerator and does not own a car or truck.
+MDG7 1/18 Assets ownership The household does not own more than one radio, TV, telephone, bike, motorbike or refrigerator and does not own a car or truck.
 MDG7 1/18